namje0/namje_shipwright/namje_ships/making_ships.md

 - All ships must include a pilot chair, a SAIL interface, and a fuel hatch.
 - Vanilla ship teleporters are not supported.
 Please use the ones supplied in this framework.
 - Ships come with a cargo hold feature.
 If you would like your ship to make use of it, please include any variation of the **Cargo Hold Access** in your ship.
-- Ships that are not using the `.dungeon` format will currently not support wiring.
-This is a **starbound limitation**.

 ## Ship format